Jareeyah/altschool-node_server/README.md

-#Altschool-node_server
-#This is my second altschool backend nodejs assignment
+This is my second altschool backend nodejs assignment